remy/remysharp.com/public/blog/notes-on-neptuno.md

 _(excuse the crunchy image, something was up with my capture device)_

-Navigating the menu can be done using a joystick/joypad or a PS/2 keyboard.
+Navigating the menu can be done using a joystick/joypad or the keyboard, but you will need a keyboard to proceed with any of the cores.

 ## Keyboards